bryanlammon/supra/manual.md

 #### Sample Makefile

 If you don't use Supra's model project structure, you can still write your own Makefile.
-Below is adapted from the one I use.
+Below is an example adapted from Supra's.
 The `.md` input and `.docx` output go in separate directories inside a project.
 The Supra library and Pandoc custom reference reside in a `/_build-tools/` directory that sits one level up, next to all of the project folders.